 Schematic diagram of manual arc welding with electrodes

-- Simple welding operation;
+- Simple welding operation

-- Applicable to a wide range of operations.
+- Wide range of applicability in operations.

 What is GMAW?